neknaj/NEPLg1/note.md

 - Added support for the pipe operator `>` with desugaring through the parser, compiler evaluation, and CLI execution paths.
 - Documented the supported subset (including the pipe operator) and workflow in README.md.
 Broader language features from plan.md and doc/starting_detail.md (namespaces, types, overloads, etc.) are still outstanding.
 - Updated wasm emission to the current `wasm-encoder` function type API and ensured arithmetic instructions are emitted explicitly; added a regression test for missing standard library roots.
 Simplified `CoreError` derivations accordingly.
 Test runs in this container are currently blocked by crates.io access (HTTP 403).
+- Added a `--stdlib` CLI flag to allow overriding the bundled standard library root, wired through to compilation and validated with new CLI and core tests.
+README documents the option.